 Scott Sheerin is the musician and musical visionary behind the music on Healing Music Now.
 My deep interest in healing and the spiritual dimensions of music have led me to a long apprenticeship in learning the ways of music as prayer and music as medicine.
-I work as a traditional healer or mara'kame, initiated with the blessings of the Huichol ancestors.

 Whatever capacities I have to bring this presence into music come from a long and steady learning relationship with the Gods or Divine forces in the world.
-I have been a musician since early childhood and had a normal arc of studies through school and college (Berklee College of Music).
-I played a wide range of styles in my 20's and 30's including free jazz, folk, rock and world.
-As a flute and saxophone player I often was a "sideman", accompanying singers or adding texture and melody to bands.
+I have been a musician since early childhood and had a normal arc of studies through school and college.
+I played a wide range of styles in my 20’s and 30’s including free jazz, folk, rock and world.
+As a flute and saxophone player I often was a “sideman”, accompanying singers or adding texture and melody to bands.
 At this time I had no conscious relationship with the Divine but I loved to improvise and spontaneously create with others.
 I think it was my favorite way to be in the world.

 In my late 30’s I began to study Traditional Chinese Medicine and became an acupuncturist.
 This was my first foray into holistic healing concepts and practices as well as exposure to the philosophical depths of Taoism from which that medicine is drawn.
 I also met a very important teacher for me, Eliot Cowan.
 He came to where I was living and taught Plant Spirit Medicine.
 This was my introduction to some basic elements of shamanic perspective.
 I found that I could journey to the spirits of the plants and later deliver the healing the plant was offering to my patients through the songs of my flute.